IvayloTashev/IvayloTashev/README.md

 # 👋 Hi, I'm Ivaylo

-I'm an front-end enthusiast with a strong foundation in JavaScript, React, and Angular.
+Front-end enthusiast with background in procurement and supply chain.

-With a solid background in procurement and supply chain, I’m currently seeking to enter the IT industry through an entry-level Front-End role where I can grow, contribute to real-world projects, and apply my problem-solving mindset, attention to detail, and adaptability while continuing to learn.

 ## Skills